 The Watchic Lake Association was founded in 1956 when it took over the management of the dam at the north end of the lake.
 An all-volunteer organization, the Association has as its overall mission “protecting and improving the ecosystem of the Watchic Lake watershed”.
-In addition to managing the dam to minimize shore damage, the association works with property owners, and state and local government to monitor and improve water quality through education and related programs.
+In addition to managing the dam to protect wildlife and minimize shore damage, the association works with property owners, and state and local government to monitor and improve water quality through education and remediation programs.

 Examples of recent work

 - The dam was deteriorating to the point where it posed a hazard to lake users and the environment.
 Through funds raised by the WLA, the dam and the dam gate have been rebuilt and is in great shape for at least the next 25 years.

 - A long standing flooding problem on the Rt.
 113 side of the lake became a real threat to water quality when metaphython, caused by nutrients washing into the lake, became evident.
 Coordinated by an enthusiastic committee of the WLA, the Town of Standish, Cumberland County Soils & Water, the DEP, the Davis Foundation, and impacted residents were brought together to solve the problem.
 As of the fall of 2013 this remediation effort has significantly address the runoff issues.

 - Turning to experts to help guidance on water quality best practices.
 In 2016 this resulted in the deployment buoy and data logger system to gather more data on water quality including water temperature and dissolved oxygen.

 - In 2016, partnered with the Hi-Vu Road Association to make major improvements to the road and culverts to significantly reduce runoff into the lake.